Scheduling Under Power and Energy Constraints: Minimizing Makespan Given Energy Budget

-\begin{theorem} The worst case bound of Algorithm~\ref{makespan_energy_algo_indivisible} is $(\frac{19}{12} + \epsilon)$.
-So the worst case makespan ${T}$ for a set of parallel machines given Energy constraint with non-divisible jobs is $(\frac{19}{12} + \epsilon)$ OPT. \end{theorem} \proof{} The problem is same as the previous one but with indivisible jobs.
+\begin{proof} The problem is same as the previous one but with indivisible jobs.
 When we sort machines in terms of their efficiencies, the last machine which is added to the working set will be given only the marginal energy left.
 So it can't operate for full makespan.
 Ideally makespan will be least if we have exact energy to be distributed among $r$ set of machines proportionately such that all machines will be active for the same time.
 But since this is not always the case, the marginal energy left after selecting $r-1$ machines is allotted to machine $r$.
 Since time during which machine $c_r$ is active is less than the makespan of the system, the Optimal solution will give maximum amount of work possible within the energy margin available to the machine $r$.
 Algorithm~\ref{makespan_energy_algo_indivisible} uses the well known PTAS for subset sum problem to take the maximum subset of jobs that can be assigned to the machine $r$ .
 So it will return $(1-\epsilon)OPT$ subset size to be assigned to the machine $r$.
 These extra jobs that optimal would have assigned to machine $r$ need to be accommodated in the $r-1$ machines.
 In worst case this can increase the makespan of the system by $\epsilon$ amount.
-For scheduling in the $r-1$ machines Algorithm~\ref{makespan_energy_algo_indivisible} uses Longest Processing Time (LPT) algorithm. \cite{Dobson:1984:SIT:2054.2059} provided the bound of ($\frac{19}{12}$)OPT for LPT algorithm applied to a system of parallel machines with different speeds.
-With this bound, the worst case bound for Algorithm~\ref{makespan_energy_algo_indivisible} can go up to ($\frac{19}{12} + \epsilon$) OPT. \endproof
+For scheduling in the $r-1$ machines Algorithm~\ref{makespan_energy_algo_indivisible} uses Longest Processing Time (LPT) algorithm. \cite{Dobson:1984:SIT:2054.2059} provided the bound of ($\frac{19}{12})OPT$ for LPT algorithm applied to a system of parallel machines with different speeds.
+With this bound, the worst case bound for Algorithm~\ref{makespan_energy_algo_indivisible} can go up to ($\frac{19}{12} + \epsilon)OPT$. \end{proof}